Sugar Rush: Why Molasses Is A Must In Hydroponic Growing

-We all know that sugar isn’t the healthiest food for people, but for plants and the microorganisms that support them it can be a valuable source of energy and nutrients, boosting both the quantity and quality of your harvest.
-We’re not talking about ordinary table sugar here, but rather molasses, a by-product of sugar production.
-Before you grab a bottle of molasses from the shelf at your local supermarket and pour it on your crop, here’s what you need to know about where it comes from, how it works, and how to use it.
+We all know that sugar isn't the healthiest food for people, but for plants and the microorganisms that support them it is a valuable source of energy and nutrients, boosting both the quantity and quality of your harvest.
+We're not talking about ordinary table sugar here, but molasses, a by-product of sugar production.
+Before you grab a bottle of molasses from the shelf at your supermarket and pour it on your crop, here's what you need to know about where it comes from, how it works, and how to use it.

 When sugar cane or sugar beets are processed, the pure sucrose is extracted, leaving behind highly viscous syrup.
 After that fluid is boiled, it becomes what's called "Barbados" or "mild" molasses.
 Very sweet and light in color, it's used to flavor hot cereal, tea, and other foods.
 A second boil yields dark molasses, an amber-colored syrup that's commonly used in cooking and baking.
 When boiled a third time, much of the sugar is gone and what's left is dark, strong-flavored – almost bitter-tasting – blackstrap molasses.
 It is used primarily in cattle feed and it's also a key ingredient in dark rum.

 The repeated boiling concentrates nutrients, making blackstrap molasses a rich source of calcium, magnesium, potassium and iron.
 Because of the high mineral content, health-conscious eaters use blackstrap molasses as a supplement in their diets.

 Sulfur is a naturally occurring mineral in blackstrap molasses, but manufacturers often add sulfur dioxide as a preservative that blocks microbes from reproducing, keeping the syrup from spoiling too quickly.
 While the sulfur dioxide may be a benefit to consumers, for reasons we'll explain the antimicrobial effect is counter-productive when using molasses to feed plants.